 We have elected leaders and planning and zoning folks whose job it is to make sure our County isn't overwhelmed by any one entity.

 Data centers are the absolute most optimized use of land physically possible.
 There are no other large buildings that are crammed as full as possible with objects that have been optimized down to the literal atom to deliver the absolute most performance possible.
-The most advanced and complex supply chains in the world are all working together to make the servers inside data centers as close to the physical limits of manufacturing as anything humans currently produce.

 Northern Virginia has 13% of all global data center capacity, and there Loudoun County has by far the largest concentration.
 But data centers only take up 3% of Loudoun’s land, and they generate 38% of all county general fund revenue.